Do you want a well-paid guaranteed attorney job that you can lock down during your 1L or 2L year that:

 You also participate in physical training two times a week and have the opportunity to go to Ft.
 Custer for the weekend and fly in an Air Force aircraft.
 The Air Force’s physical training standards are the least difficult of any of the branches and your physical training involves running and playing sports.

 The Air Force ROTC program is an incredible job opportunity that has the exceptionally rare combination of being well paid, providing hands-on experience the moment you join, allowing you to keep your options open and try multiple practice areas, and focusing significantly less on grades than other prestigious job opportunities.

 You can get accepted into the program your 1L or 2L year and know that you have a job waiting for you.
 That means you can know as early as February of your 1L year that you don’t have to stress how your grades are going to affect your ability to get a job, can choose whether to participate in moot court or a journal based only on whether you really want to rather than joining so employers will look favorably on you, and you can be more present in law school and enjoy classes more because much of the stress will be taken away.
 That is why, in my view, the Air Force ROTC is the best kept secret in law school.

 If you’re even a little bit interested in learning more, contact me.
-You’re also more than welcome to contact Recruiting Flight Commander Dan Myatt, email@example.com, who heads the detachment here on campus.
+You’re also more than welcome to contact the Air Force Detachment on Campus at email@example.com.

-Dan is incredibly personable and happy to talk you through the program without pressuring you to join.
+The Air Force Detachment is full of incredibly personable people who are happy to talk you through the program without pressuring you to join.